 The following theorem is proved in \cite{LoneAxes16}.
 The statement given here is in fact a combination of \cite[Theorem 4.6]{LoneAxes16}, \cite[Theorem 4.7]{LoneAxes16}, and \cite[Lemma 4.5]{LoneAxes16}.

-\begin{thm}[\cite{LoneAxes16}]{ } Let $\vphi \in Out(F_r)$ be an ageometric fully irreducible outer automorphism.
-Then $\vphi$ is a lone axis fully irreducible outer automorphism if and only if ~\\ \begin{enumerate} \item the rotationless index satisfies $i(\vphi) = \frac{3}{2}-r$ and \item no component of the ideal Whitehead graph $\mathcal{IW}(\vphi)$ has a cut vertex. \end{enumerate} In this case it is a unique periodic fold line.
-In particular, it is the unique periodic fold line for each train track representative of each positive power of $\vphi$. \end{thm}
+\begin{thm}[\cite{LoneAxes16}]{ } Let $\vphi \in \out$ be an ageometric fully irreducible outer automorphism.
+Then $\vphi$ is a lone axis fully irreducible outer automorphism if and only if ~\\ \begin{enumerate} \item the rotationless index satisfies $i(\vphi) = \frac{3}{2}-r$ and \item no component of the ideal Whitehead graph $\mathcal{IW}(\vphi)$ has a cut vertex. \end{enumerate} In this case the axis bundle $\mA_{\vphi}$ is a unique $\vphi$-periodic fold line; in particular, $\mA_{\vphi}$ is the unique periodic fold line constructed from any train track representative of each positive power of $\vphi$. \end{thm}

 20pt